akshaydeo/blog/_posts/2016-12-21-shipping-your-android-sdk-anytime-on-live-devices.markdown

 categories: Android SDK Dex Classloader Dexloader
 ---

+> As per the new Play store guidelines, this method is categorized as an illegal way of executing any functionality on user's device.
+I personally won't recommend this method anymore.

 If your product depends upon a mobile SDK, then you must be knowing the real pain of shipping the latest version of your SDK onto the live devices through host apps.
 There is a way to tackle this issue with an interesting approach.

 We are going to use dynamic class loading using classloaders provided by Android system.